amoazeni75/build-caffe-compute-canada/README.md

     pip install --user numpy

    ## Building Caffe
+First, if you are using the python libraries, not from Anaconda, just rename the anaconda directory temporarily until the end of the building procedure.
 Now, it's time to build Caffe.
 Inside the Caffe's root directory:

     make clean